SPcodec/SPcodec.github.io/index.md

-I am most comfortable with C#, but I can adapt to using other languages like Python or Javascript if needed.
+I am most comfortable with C#, but I have used other languages when needed.

 [SQLWinForm - C#](https://github.com/SPcodec/SQLWinForm)
 WinForm that connects to a SQL database.